captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 ## SHARON:
 (Getting more tense.)
 I never feel relaxed.
 I'm not a relaxed person.
-What if I don't feel relaxed? ---
+What if I don't feel relaxed?
+---
 ## ROBYN:
 You will one hundred percent feel relaxed.
 (SHARON takes another drag, just in case.)
-(Then gives the joint back to ---
+(Then gives the joint back to ROBYN.)
-## ROBYN:
-)
 ---
 ## SHARON:
 I think my son doesn't like me.

 ---
 ## ROBYN:
 I'm sure that's not